polyglotdev/devops-beginners-to-advanced-with-projects/README.md

 ## EBS (Elastic Block Store)

 - **EBS (Elastic Block Store)** provides persistent block storage volumes for use with Amazon EC2 instances.
 It allows you to create volumes that can be attached to instances for data storage.
-- Runs EC2, store data and file data
+- Runs EC2, stores data and file data
-- Placed in specific availability zone Automatically replicated within that zone
+- Placed in a specific availability zone, automatically replicated within that zone
-- **Types of EBS Volumes**:
+- **Types of EBS Volumes:**
-  - **General Purpose SSD (gp2)**: Provides a balance of price and performance for a wide variety of workloads.
+  - **General Purpose SSD (gp3)**: Balances price and performance for a wide variety of workloads.
-  - **Provisioned IOPS SSD (io1)**: Designed for I/O-intensive workloads, such as databases, that require low latency and consistent performance.
+  - **Provisioned IOPS SSD (io2)**: Designed for I/O-intensive workloads requiring low latency and consistent performance.
-  - **Throughput Optimized HDD (st1)**: Provides low-cost magnetic storage that is ideal for frequently accessed, throughput-intensive workloads.
+  - **Throughput Optimized HDD (st1)**: Ideal for frequently accessed, throughput-intensive workloads.
-  - **Cold HDD (sc1)**: Provides low-cost magnetic storage that is ideal for less frequently accessed workloads.
+  - **Cold HDD (sc1)**: Ideal for less frequently accessed workloads.
-  - **Magnetic (standard)**: Provides the lowest cost per gigabyte of all EBS volume types and is ideal for workloads where data is accessed infrequently.
+  - **Magnetic (standard)**: Lowest cost per gigabyte, ideal for infrequently accessed data.